Agatha Christie's Death on the Cards review: "good enough to get away with murder"

 Whodunnit

-The trouble is, innocents who have every secret revealed are plunged into 'social disgrace' - they're out, for all intents and purposes.
+Unfortunately, innocents who have every secret revealed are plunged into 'social disgrace'.
+Besides being wonderfully old-fashioned, it means they're out for all intents and purposes.
 This is where Death on the Cards gets really interesting: those mechanics demand that players aggressively protect themselves, and nothing makes someone seem shiftier than relentless self-preservation.
+Mistrust is the currency this game trades on.

 Such paranoia gives the game its edge.
 Who's telling the truth?
 Who's trying to pull the wool over your eyes?
-This lays the groundwork for satisfying 'aha!' moments.
-The killer will also be doing their best to turn everyone against each other, so you're in for a deliciously tense half-an-hour or so where the gloves come off in a big way.
-Getting to that point can be hard work because the rules take a while to understand, compute and log in your brain, but it's a worthwhile investment overall.
+It lays the groundwork for satisfying 'aha!' moments.
+Because the killer will also be doing their best to turn everyone against each other, you're in for a tense half-an-hour or so where the gloves come off.
+Getting to that point can be hard work because the rules take a while to understand, compute, and log in your brain, but it's a worthwhile investment overall.

 Something to hide